StudyFrenchSpanish

 7. English and Foreign Language University (EFLU), Hyderabad

-Interdisciplinary study in a variety of languages allows students to integrate the study of history, literature, culture, and Foreign Languages at EFLU (English and Foreign Language University.
+Interdisciplinary study in various languages allows students to integrate the study of history, literature, culture, and Foreign Languages at EFLU (English and Foreign Language University.

-It is only one of its kind in India dedicated to teaching foreign languages.
+It is the only one in India dedicated to teaching foreign languages.

-The department of Asian languages, through the School of Arab and Asian studies at EFL, offers a variety of East Asian language courses at Hyderabad.
+The Department of Asian languages, through the School of Arab and Asian studies at EFL, offers a variety of East Asian language courses in Hyderabad.

-The Department of Asian languages offers a 1-year part-time certificate, diploma, and advanced diploma in Korean proficiency through the entrance test.
+The Department of Asian Languages offers a one-year part-time certificate, diploma, and advanced diploma in Korean proficiency through the entrance test.
+They also provide a bachelor’s degree in Korean.

 Address: EFLU, Tarnaka, Hyderabad, Telangana.